What is Confidential Information?

 - The ease or difficulty with which the information could be properly acquired or duplicated by others.

-- The fact that the usages and practices of the industry support the assertions of confidentiality.
+- The usages and practices of the industry support the assertions of confidentiality.

-- The fact that the employee has been permitted to share the information only by reason of his or her seniority or high responsibility.
+- The employee has been permitted to share the information only because of their seniority or high responsibility.

-- That the owner believes these things to be true and that belief is reasonable.
+- That the owner believes these things to be accurate and that belief is reasonable.

-- The greater the extent to which the “confidential” material is habitually handled by an employee, the greater the obligation of the confidentiality imposed.
+- The greater the extent to which an employee habitually handles the “confidential” material, the greater the obligation of the confidentiality imposed.

 - That the information can be readily identified.

-In an important decision, Hodgson JA, in Del Casale v Artedomus (Aust) (2007) NSWCA 172 in following the (above) elements in Optus, stated:
+In an important decision, Hodgson JA, in Del Casale v Artedomus (Aust) (2007) NSWCA 172 , referring to the elements above in Wright v Gasweld, stated:

 “In my opinion, the stronger these factors are in any particular case, the more likely it is that the particular information will be treated as a trade secret that the ex-employee is not entitled to use or divulge…”

-It must have been received (by the recipient) in circumstances importing an obligation of confidence.
+The information must have been received in circumstances imparting an obligation of confidence.

 Injunction: This court order requires a person to do something (mandatory injunctions) or refrain from doing something (prohibitive injunctions).